Dakuider/Eallfedem/HomebrewRules/BloodyPauldronOfLeadership.md

 ### Command Blood Thirst

-While attuned to this item, you can point at a willing creature and command them to make a "Reckless Attack" as a reaction to your command.
+While attuned to this item, you can point at a willing creature and command them to make an attack as a reaction to your command.
+Doing so means that attack rolls against them have advantage until their next turn.
 You can use this feature 3 times a day.

 ### Hungry